KQM-git/TCL/characters/electro/fischl.md

 {% tab title="C4" %}
 ### Her Pilgrimage of Bleak

-When **Midnight Phantasmagoria** is used, it deals 222% of ATK as Elecro DMG to surrounding opponents.
+When **Midnight Phantasmagoria** is used, it deals 222% of ATK as Electro DMG to surrounding opponents.
 When the duration ends, Fischl regenerates 20% of her HP.

 | Type | Talent 6% |
 | :--- | :--- |